troglobit/smcroute/README.md

 The first line means "Join multicast group 225.1.2.3 on interface eth0", and is for layer-2 devices (switches) with IGMP snooping implemented to open up multicast for that group to be flooded to us.
+You *should not* need the `mgroup` line, it will cause routing performance loss and is only intended to be used when you have problems with switches that do not forward multicast to us by default.
+Only 20 groups can be "joined" this way, for more groups you should investigate the root cause for not receiving multicast at the multicast router, or use a dynamic multicast routing protocol.

-The second line is the actual layer-3 routing entry.
-Here we say that multicast data originating from 192.168.1.42 on eth0 to multicast group 225.1.2.3 should be routed to interfaces eth1 and eth2.
+The second `mroute` line is the actual layer-3 routing entry.
+Here we say that multicast data originating from 192.168.1.42 on `eth0` to the multicast group 225.1.2.3 should be forwarded to interfaces `eth1` and `eth2`.

-*Note:* To test the above you can use ping from another device.
+**Note:** To test the above you can use ping from another device.
 The multicast should be visible as long as your IP# matches the source above and you ping 225.1.2.3 AND REMEMBER TO SET TTL >1!